-7.3 Structural features: Dual (multiple) rates
+8.3 Structural features: Dual (multiple) rates

-The issue of whether the use of multiple rates of VAT will enhance the efficiency and equity of a VAT system has received consideration in the public finance arena, and more recently in the European Community where there has been considerable debate regarding the widespread use of such rates.
-The main objective of these rates would seem to be to enhance equity in the VAT system, with so-called luxury goods being more heavily taxed than essential goods and services.
+The issue of whether the use of multiple rates of VAT will enhance the efficiency and equity of a VAT system has received consideration in the public finance arena, and more recently in the European Community where there has been considerable debate regarding the widespread use of multiple rates.
+The main objective with multiple rates would seem to be to enhance equity in the VAT system, with so-called luxury goods being more heavily taxed than essential goods and services.

-A perusal of the literature and studies undertaken in regard to the efficacy of dual (multiple) rates indicates a surprising consensus, namely that multiple rates are inefficient, both economically and administratively.
-As argued by Alan Tait some years ago:
+A perusal of the literature and studies undertaken in regard to the efficacy of dual (multiple) rates indicate a surprising consensus, namely that multiple rates are inefficient, both economically and administratively.
+As argued by Alan Tait49 a number of years ago -

-It cannot be emphasised too strongly that both official administrative costs and traders' compliance costs rise dramatically as the number of rates multiply and nothing much is gained in terms of revenue.
+"It cannot be emphasised too strongly that both official administrative costs and traders' compliance costs rise dramatically as the number of rates multiply and nothing much is gained in terms of revenue".